Output-Sensitive Evaluation of Regular Path Queries: The Output-Sensitive Product Graph Algorithm

 Finally, the algorithm evaluates the Datalog program given by Eq.~\eqref{eq:Q_ell}--\eqref{eq:Q_h}, which defines two binary relations $Q_\ell$ and $Q_h$, and the algorithm returns their union as the final output to the RPQ.
 We show below that $Q_\ell$ contains all pairs of vertices $(v, u)$ where $u$ is $(ab^*c)$-reachable from $v$ through a path that only visits light vertices.
 In contrast, $Q_h$ contains all pairs of vertices $(v, u)$ where $u$ is $(ab^*c)$-reachable from $v$ through a path that visits at least one heavy vertex.
+Therefore, the algorithm computes the correct output to the RPQ $ab^*c$.
+The Datalog program contains a recursive definition for a binary relation $T$, given by Eq.~\eqref{eq:T:base} and~\eqref{eq:T:recursive}.
+We evaluate $T$ using {\em semi-na\"ive evaluation}.
+In particular, at every iteration of the recursion, we only examine the {\em new} pairs of vertices $(x, z) \in T$ that were just added to $T$ in the previous iteration, and go through vertices $y$ that are $(b)$-reachable from $z$.
+We add the pairs $(x, y)$ to $T$ if they do not already exist.
+Only those {\em newly added} pairs to $T$ will be examined in the next iteration, and so on.
+We show in Section~\ref{sec:complexity} that using this evaluation strategy, $Q_h$ can be computed in time $O(\min(\out\cdot\sqrt{|E|}, |V|\cdot|E|))$.
+In contrast, $Q_\ell$ takes time $O(|E|^{3/2})$.

 Section~\ref{sec:discussion} demonstrates the above algorithm on a couple of examples and shows how it outperforms the traditional product graph algorithm.
 We prove below that our algorithm is correct. \begin{theorem} Algorithm~\ref{algo:ab*c} computes the correct output to the RPQ $a b^* c$. \end{theorem} \begin{proof} By definition of $Q_\ell$ and $Q_h$, both are subsets of the output of the RPQ $a b^* c$.
 We prove below that they are also a superset of the output.
 Consider a pair of vertices $(v, u)$ in the output, i.e.~where $u$ is $(a b^* c)$-reachable from $v$.
 Consider a path with label in $(ab^* c)$ consisting of the sequence of vertices $v, w_1, \ldots, w_k, u$ for some $k\geq 1$.
 In particular, the edge set $E$ contains the labeled edges $(v, ``a", w_1)$, $(w_1, ``b", w_2)$, $\ldots$, $(w_{k-1}, ``b", w_k)$, $(w_k, ``c", u)$.
 We recognize two cases: \begin{itemize} \item Case 1: All vertices $w_1, \ldots, w_{k}$ are light.
 In this case, $R_\ell(w_1, u)$ holds.
 Hence by Rule~\eqref{eq:Q_ell}, we have $Q_\ell(v, u)$. \item Case 2: There exists some $i \in [k]$ where $w_i$ is heavy.
 In this case, all vertices $w_j$ for $j < i$ are heavy as well.
 This is because for each vertex $w_j$ where $j < i$, we have $N_{b^*c}(w_j) \supseteq N_{b^*c}(w_i)$.
 (Recall Definition~\ref{defn:tau-reachable}.)
 Hence, by Rule~\eqref{eq:T:base}, we have $T(v, w_1)$.
 Moreover, by repeatedly applying Rule~\eqref{eq:T:recursive}, we have $T(v, w_2)$, $\ldots$, $T(v, w_k)$.
 Finally, by Rule~\eqref{eq:Q_h}, we have $Q_h(v, u)$. \end{itemize} \end{proof}